pursuit-curriculum/unit-dsa/arrays-and-callbacks/lesson-notes/arrays-passed-by-reference.md

 console.log("seasons", seasons);
 ```

-We notice that when we have reversed the seasons, even though we tried to store them in a variable, it changed the original `seasons` array.
+When we reversed the seasons, even though we tried to store them in a variable, it changed the original `seasons` array.

-This is because we did not make a new copy of the array, instead we created a new variable that `points` to the original array.
-Therefore, when we change one array, we change the other, because they are the same array in memory, but now there are two different ways to access this array
+It turns out we did not make a new copy of the array.
+Instead, we created a new variable that `points` to the original array.
+Therefore, when we change one array, we change the other because they are actually the same array in memory, only now there are two different ways to access this array.

 ### Copying an Array